ElegantEngineeringTech/laravel-cookies-consent/README.md

 CookiesConsent::getDefinition();
 ```

-## Facebook Pixel cookie consent
+## Facebook Pixel Cookie Consent

 ### About

-The Facebook Pixel track users and conversions on the client side.
+The Facebook Pixel tracks users and conversions on the client side.
 [Documentation available here](https://developers.facebook.com/docs/meta-pixel).

-This is the historic way to track conversions, Facebook & Meta now also provides a way to track your conversions directly from your backend.
-It is called "API conversions" and [the documentation is avaible here](https://developers.facebook.com/docs/marketing-api/conversions-api/).
+This is the historic way to track conversions.
+Facebook & Meta now also provide a way to track your conversions directly from your backend.
+It is called "API conversions" and [the documentation is available here](https://developers.facebook.com/docs/marketing-api/conversions-api/).

-This example will only cover the The Facebook Pixel as the "API conversions" do not need cookie consent.
+This example will only cover the Facebook Pixel as the "API conversions" do not need cookie consent.

 ### Example

-The Pixel provide a built-in manager for consent.
-This example rely on this.
+The Pixel provides a built-in manager for consent.
+This example relies on this.

 ### 1. Revoke consent on load

-Before calling `fbq('init', ...)` and immediatly after the Pixel script, **revoke** the consent:
+Before calling `fbq('init', ...)` and immediately after the Pixel script, **revoke** the consent:

 ```html
 <!-- Facebook Pixel Code -->